ch3ryllam/show-attend-tell/README.md

 This repository contains a reimplementation of [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/abs/1502.03044) (Xu et al., 2015).

-Prior work approached image captioning using an encoder-decoder framework, where a CNN encodes the image into a vectorial representation that is then passed to a RNN to generate the caption.
-However, these approaches represented the image as a **single static feature vector** from the convnet, compressing away the spatial information that could be useful for richer, more descriptive captions. **Show, Attend, Tell** introduced attention into the encoder-decoder framework, allowing the decoder to dynamically focus on differenet spatial regions of the image as it generates each word; that is, the model learns *where to look* at each timestep.
-The paper presents two variants: **soft attention**, trained end-to-end via backpropagation; and **hard attention**, trained with the REINFORCE algorithm.
-In addition to improving performance over prior captioning models, the attention mechanism provides **interpretability**, as the learned attention weights can be visualized to show which parts of the image the model attends to while generating each word.
+Previous work such as *Show and Tell* approached image captioning using an encoder-decoder framework, where a CNN encodes the image into a vectorial representation that is then passed to an RNN to generate the caption.
+However, this approach represented the image as a single static feature vector from the convnet, compressing away the spatial information that may be useful for generating more detailed captions.

+In **Show, Attend and Tell**, Xu et al. introduce attention into the encoder-decoder framework, enabling the decoder to dynamically focus on relevant spatial regions while producing each word.
+The paper presents two variants: **soft attention**, which is fully differentiable and trained via backpropagation; and **hard attention**, which samples discrete spatial locations and is trained using REINFORCE.
+Both variants were validated against non-attention baseline models on Flickr8k, Flickr30k, and MS-COCO, demonstrating improved performance.

 ---